Education

 • Developed the continuous-mathematics intuition behind robotics and control: optimization, dynamical systems, signals and model-based reasoning.

-• Connected natural language processing with financial data and anomaly prediction, reflecting an early interest in financial systems and machine learning for structured operational signals.
+• Explored natural language processing, financial data and anomaly prediction as part of a broader interest in applying machine learning to structured operational signals.